aomlomics/tourmaline/README.md

 snakemake dada2_pe_report
 ```

+#### Troubleshooting

-The whole workflow should take ~3-5 minutes to complete with the test data.
+* The whole workflow should take ~3–5 minutes to complete with the test data.
+A normal dataset may take several hours to complete.

-If any of the above commands don't work, read the error messages carefully, try to figure out what went wrong, and attempt to fix the offending file.
+* If any of the above commands don't work, read the error messages carefully, try to figure out what went wrong, and attempt to fix the offending file.
 A common issue is the file paths in your FASTQ manifest file need to be updated.

+#### Power tips

+* The whole workflow can be run with just the command `snakemake dada2_pe_report`.
+This is advisable only if your parameters are already optimized.
-If you want to make a fresh run and not save the previous output, simply delete the output directories (e.g., `02-output-{method}` and `03-report`) generated in the previous run.
+* If you want to make a fresh run and not save the previous output, simply delete the output directories (e.g., `02-output-{method}` and `03-report`) generated in the previous run.

 ## Disclaimer